Last Updated: February 2026

 Read the GuideAccess recommended reading, support groups, and strategies for protecting yourself and your children during litigation.

 View ResourcesA forensic psychologist can help by identifying patterns of manipulation, narcissistic abuse, or parental alienation that may be influencing your case.
-Dr. Tolbert can work with your attorney to analyze custody evaluations, develop legal strategy based on psychological evidence, and ensure that the court understands the true dynamics at play.
+Dr. Tolbert can work with your attorney to analyze custody evaluations, develop legal strategy based on psychological evidence, and make sure the court understands the true dynamics at play.

 Narcissistic abuse in custody cases involves a pattern of manipulation, control, and deception by a parent with narcissistic traits.
 These individuals often present charmingly to judges, evaluators, and therapists while engaging in gaslighting, triangulation, and impression management that can mislead family court professionals and harm custody outcomes.